kuadrat/data-slicer/paper/paper.md

 In observational sciences, most measurement techniques undergo steady improvements in acquisition time and resolution.
 As a result the sheer data throughput is continually increasing.
-Examples for this are put together in \autoref{fig1}, where one can see how Angular photoemission electron spectroscopy (ARPES) [@wells92evidence; @shai13quasiparticle], tunnelling spectroscopy (STS) [@giaever62tunneling; @zhang19machine] Modern spectroscopic and scattering techniques, however, involve multidimensional data acquisition (bottom row).
+Examples for this are put together in \autoref{fig1}.

 More data is always welcome.
 However, in many disciples human digestion of this large amount of data has